Spudymun/compressImg/README.md

 		docker run -d --hostname my-rabbit --name some-rabbit -p 15672:15672 -p 5672:5672 rabbitmq:3-management

 There is a index.html for comfortable uploading pictures.
-Now you can run two microservices for
+Now you can run two microservices and compress the images.